 Some amino acids such as glutamine promote an optimal acid/base balance in the kidney; a process that decreases the amount of lactic acid that builds up in the muscles during exercise.
 Too much lactic acid in muscle tissue causes pain that typically forces an individual to stop exercising or to take a break for several days until the pain and soreness subside .
 Taking amino acid supplements before working out can help prevent lactic acid build up.
 Protein supplements may be helpful as well because the proteins are broken down by stomach acid into essential amino acids the body can use to promote rapid muscle tissue healing .
 If you have been wondering why the consumption of protein supplements before and after exercise is often recommended, hopefully you now have a better understanding of how this type of supplement works.

-Potent fish oil supplements, which contain essential omega-3 fatty acids, are also showing a lot of promise in regard to supporting the body’s ability to prevent the development of painful inflammation [7, 8].
-The omega-3 fatty acids found in fish oil supplements include docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+Marine oil supplements, which contain omega-3 fatty acids, are also showing a lot of promise in regard to supporting the body’s ability to prevent the development of painful inflammation [7, 8].
+The omega-3 fatty acids include docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Research shows that EPA and DHA consumption enhances the amount of proteins that lead to a decrease in inflammation and also disrupts proteins that tend to worsen inflammation [9, 10].
-In addition to preventing the occurrence of muscle pain after exercise, added benefits of fish oil supplements that supply the body with omega-3 fatty acids include: increased stamina, energy, and performance [7, 8].
-In other words, taking a fish oil supplement may improve your body’s ability to use proteins that help limit inflammation and reduce muscle soreness, allowing you to engage in your favorite activities without interruption.
+In addition to preventing the occurrence of muscle pain after exercise, added benefits of omega-3 fatty acids include: increased stamina, energy, and performance [7, 8].
+In other words, taking a marine oil supplement may improve your body’s ability to use proteins that help limit inflammation and reduce muscle soreness, allowing you to engage in your favorite activities without interruption.

 1. Lewis PB, Ruby D, Bush-Joseph CA. Muscle soreness and delayed-onset muscle soreness.
 Clin Sports Med.
 2012; 31(2):255-262.